mcraiha/spine-unity-docs/Animation.md

      // You can shorten the above code this way if you only need
-     // to change one field, and don't need to store the trackEntry. skeletonAnimation.AnimationState.SetAnimation(0, "dance", false).Time = 10f/30f;
+     // to change one field, and don't need to store the trackEntry. skeletonAnimation.AnimationState.SetAnimation(0, "dance", false).TrackTime = 10f/30f;
 ```

 > If you are doing this to Animations with animation events, make sure you also set `lastTime` to the same value as well.
 > If `lastTime` is left as 0, all events between time 0 and `time` will be captured and raised/fired in the next Update.

-You can also change the point where the animation ends by setting `.EndTime`.
+You can also change the point when the TrackEntry animation ends by setting `.TrackEnd`.

 ###### Timescale
 You can change the playback speed by setting that `TrackEntry`’s `.TimeScale`.
 This gets multiplied by the `SkeletonAnimation.TimeScale` and `AnimationState.TimeScale` to get the final timescale.